The COVID-19 Infodemic: Twitter versus Facebook: Infodemic spreaders

 These results suggest that verified accounts play an outsize role in the spread of Infodemic content.
 Are superspreaders all verified?
 To answer this question, let us analyse superspreader accounts separately for each low-credibility source.
 We extract the top user/page/group (i.e., the account with most retweets/reshares) for each source, and find that 19\% and 21\% of them are verified on Twitter and Facebook, respectively.
 While these values are much higher than the percentages of verified accounts among all roots, they show that not all superspreaders are verified.

 Who are the top spreaders of Infodemic content?
 Table~\ref{tab:top_low_cred_domains} answers this question for the 23 top low-credibility sources in Fig.~\ref{fig:rank_compare}(b).
 We find that the top spreader for each source tends to be the corresponding official account.
 For instance, about 20\% of the retweets containing links to \texttt{thegatewaypundit.com} pertain to \texttt{@gatewaypundit}, the official handle associated with \textit{The Gateway Pundit} website, on Twitter.
+(The \texttt{@gatewaypundit} account was suspended by Twitter in February 2021.)
 The remaining retweets have 10,410 different root users.
 Similarly, on Facebook, among all 2,821 pages/groups that post links to \texttt{thegatewaypundit.com}, the official page \texttt{@gatewaypundit} accounts for 68\% of the reshares.
-We observe in Table~\ref{tab:top_low_cred_domains} that most of the top low-credibility sources have official accounts on both Twitter and Facebook, which tend to be verified (15 out of 21 on Twitter and 15 out of 23 on Facebook).
-They are also the top spreaders of those domains in 16 out of 21 cases on Twitter and 18 out of 23 on Facebook.
+We observe in Table~\ref{tab:top_low_cred_domains} that most of the top low-credibility sources have official accounts on both Twitter and Facebook, which tend to be verified ( 71.4\% on Twitter and 65.2\% on Facebook).
+They are also the top spreaders of those domains in 16 out of 21 cases (76.2\%) on Twitter and 18 out of 23 (78.3\%) on Facebook.